karolinedealencar/github-user-info/README.md

-# github-user-info
+# GitHub User Info

-App that shows information of a given Github user.
+> App that shows information of a given Github user.